The Portfolios Explained

 To avoid these issues and make the strategy more profitable, our Timing program:

-- Only buys the undervalued stock when a Stress signal occurs.
+- Only buys the undervalued stock when a combination of a Stress signal (found in the book, Alpha Trading) and minimum correlation threshold occur (see #3).
 It does not sell any stock short.

 - Measures all stock signals against the SPY, QQQ, or IWM, rather than another stock, which opens up a much broader set of opportunities.